kirthisahana/StudentInfoSystem/README.md

-# Student information and mark management system
+# Student information management system

 This application is developed using Java, HTML and SQL database